zjffdu/incubator-zeppelin/docs/interpreter/flink.md

 ## Overview
 [Apache Flink](https://flink.apache.org) is an open source platform for distributed stream and batch data processing.
 Flink’s core is a streaming dataflow engine that provides data distribution, communication, and fault tolerance for distributed computations over data streams.
 Flink also builds batch processing on top of the streaming engine, overlaying native iteration support, managed memory, and program optimization.

+In Zeppelin 0.9, we refactor the Flink interpreter in Zeppelin to support the latest version of Flink.
+Only Flink 1.10+ is supported, old version of flink may not work.
 Apache Flink is supported in Zeppelin with Flink interpreter group which consists of below five interpreters.

 <table class="table-configuration">